P1Analytics/Thesis/README.md

      - If the site is not power-on yet, it will not be counted as inactive
      - Only after sensor(s)(maybe just a few of them)actived, start to count inactive missing data
-     - In order to present all data in the one heatmap, here use [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) to normalize the values into [0,1]

 - Remove the outliers with Turkey's fences and replace with min/max value
     ```